All Episodes

 And what did we learn last Friday?

-It raises real, real legitimacy and legality issues involving the DOJ and the FBI and their interactions with the foreign intelligence surveillance court and a real breakdown of what the legal process established that are designed to protect the American people from FISA abuses.
+We learned some things that raises real, real legitimacy and legality issues involving the DOJ and the FBI and their interactions with the Foreign Intelligence Surveillance Court and a real breakdown of the legal process established that are designed to protect the American people from FISA abuses.

-Now, FISA, just to break it down simply, is your government spying on you.
+Now, FISA, just to break it down simply, is your government spying on you?

-By the way, going after Carter Page, who doesn't even work for the Trump campaign is ridiculous at the time, but we'll put that aside.
+By the way, going after Carter Page, who doesn't even work for the Trump campaign, is ridiculous at the time, but we'll put that aside.

 Now, the amazing thing in this that we learned on Friday, the dossier compiled by the former MI6 guy, Christopher Steele.